 - Severe weight loss from appetite suppression

-Behavioral and emotional changes also emerge as addiction progresses.
+Behavioral and emotional changes also emerge as the addiction progresses.
 Individuals may isolate themselves, neglect hygiene, and engage in risky or criminal behavior to sustain their addiction.
 These signs often appear alongside worsening mental health symptoms, strained relationships, and financial instability.

 Getting help for crack addiction